Emily Hartshorne Mudd: Education

 Emily Mudd attended Vassar.
-She earned a master's degree as well as a doctorate from the University of Pennsylvania.
+She earned a master's degree from the University of Pennsylvania School of Social Work (1936) as well as a doctorate in Sociology (1950).

 Career

 In 1927, Mudd founded Philadelphia's first birth control clinic.
 Knowing there was a law on the books in the city of Philadelphia barring pregnant women from being imprisoned, a pregnant Mudd worked to create this clinic.
 She published an article about early family planning in the February 1931 edition of the Birth Control Review.
 She was also heavily involved in the creation of the Planned Parenthood Association of Philadelphia.
 In 1933 Mudd and her husband, a microbiologist and professor at the University of Pennsylvania, helped create the Philadelphia Marriage Council.
 She served as its executive director from 1936 to her retirement in 1967.
 In addition to her counseling work, Mudd was also a consulting editor on Alfred Kinsey's report on the sexual behavior of the human female.
 She and her husband co-authored 14 papers.

+Mudd was awarded the Lucretia Mott Award of Women's Way in 1983 and the Pennsylvania ACLU's Seventh Annual Civil Liberties Award in 1989.

 Mudd was appointed in 1952 to an assistant professorship of family study in psychiatry, becoming the third woman on the medical school's faculty.
 In 1956, she became the first woman appointed a full professor at the University of Pennsylvania's medical school.